gheenc/Computational-Methods/final_project/README.md

 The user can then select from three options: breakdown of RUCC by state, distance to healthcare by RUCC, and about the dataset.
 !['Three Choices on the Webpage'](report_images/buttons.png)

 The breakdown of RUCC by state option allows the user to input any selected state to learn how that state's counties are classified.
+The states are listed as a dropdown menu, thus eliminating any error that could occur from misspellings, use of abbreviations, etc. It also allows the user to peruse their options and choose whatever they like that is available.
 After a state is selected, it displays a numerical breakdown of how many counties are present in the state for each classification, a photo of the state, and it's counties colored according to their classification and a legend that tells each classification's color and metrics.
 The html also includes a maximum width and height so that each photo can conform to the best ratio for the state's size.
 !['Options to Analyze state's RUCC classifications'](report_images/rucc_dropdown.png)
 !['RUCC Classification results of Vermont'](report_images/vermont.png)